Curriculum

 Impact

 After the implementation of Latin, pupils should leave Beam County Primary School equipped with a range of skills to enable them to succeed in their secondary education.
-Latin prepares children to learn modern foreign languages, and has enormous cross-curricular potential, drawing in literacy, history, geography, art, drama and philosophy, as well as helping children with maths and science vocabulary,
+Latin prepares children to learn modern foreign languages and has enormous cross-curricular potential, drawing in literacy, history, geography, art, drama and philosophy, as well as helping children with maths and science vocabulary,

 The expected impact is that children will have:

-• developed understanding of Latin including phonics, grammar and vocabulary
+• Developed understanding of Latin, including phonics, grammar and vocabulary

-• A secure understanding of how knowledge gained in Latin lessons develops learning across the curriculum including reading and spelling.
+• A secure understanding of how knowledge gained in Latin lessons develops learning across the curriculum, including reading and spelling.

 Intent